 Affiliate links are used in this post.
 Read my full disclosure here.

-My dear friend, Danielle, at authordmtaylor made it as a gift for me.
+A friend made one for me.
 So much thought and detail went into that little garden.
 She created mine in a shallow planter and started by adding a beautiful miniature cottage, which sat right in the center.
 Leading up to the cottage was a pretty mosaic pathway.
 That pathway was made from mosaic tiles that belonged to her mother.
 She added a Celtic cross stone, a scripture stone and some miniature plants.
 I will never forget how special getting that garden was or the thought that went into each piece.

 Over the years, the garden has changed.